futrime/lip/docs/tooth_json_file_reference.md

 ## `prerequisites` (optional)

 Declare prerequisites of your tooth.
 The syntax follows the `dependencies` field.
-The key difference is that prerequisites will not be installed by Lip automatically.
+The key difference is that prerequisites will not be installed by lip automatically.

 ### Notes